frederic-perez/AmE-dictionary/data/dictionary.md

 __intrusive__ _adj_
 __intuit__ _v_ :four: To know or understand by intuition.
 __inundate__ _v_ Fill quickly beyond capacity; as with a liquid. _Syn_ deluge, flood, swamp _If we inundate the senator’s office with letters of protest, we are certain to get her attention._
+__inundation__ _n_ :astonished: An overwhelming number or amount. _Syn_ deluge, flood, torrent _The restaurant owner was faced with an inundation of lawsuits from diners who had been sickened by his eatery’s food._
 __inured__ _v_ :two::hammer:
 __inurnment__
 __invariably__ _adj, adv_ _You’ll invariably notice it._